sampsyo/home/_drafts/bril.md

 * It is fast to get started working with the IL.
 * It is easy to mix and match components that work with the IL, including things that fellow students write.
-* It has simple semantics without too many distractions.
+* The language has simple semantics without too many distractions.
+* The design is ruthlessly regular, i.e., everything in the language falls into a pretty small number of *kinds of things*.

-Bril is different from other ILs because it ranks those goals above other, more typical goals for an IL: notably, performance (both of the compiler itself and the code that the compiler generates).
+Bril is different from other ILs because it ranks those goals above other, more typical goals for an IL: code size, compiler speed, and performance of the generated code.

 TK other than that, it takes a lot of inspiration from other ILs out there, notably, LLVM IR.
 There's a quote from why the lucky stiff where he introduces [Camping][], the original web microframework, as "a little white blood cell in the vein of Rails."